 Imperial Sugar Extra Fine Granulated Sugar tenderizes dough resulting in an incredibly soft crumb and it also sweetens the chocolate filling.
 To top it all off, drizzling simple syrup over the still-warm baked loaf keeps gives the babka sticky sweet coating that will keeps it tasting fresher for longer.

-I’m so grateful to Imperial Sugar for making the Recipe Box Series possible and so proud to be partnering with a company with such a long tradition of producing high-quality products.
+I’m so grateful to Imperial Sugar for making this series possible and so proud to be partnering with a company with such a long tradition of producing high-quality products.
 Imperial Sugar products are 100% pure cane sugar, non-GMO and provide consistently delicious results.

 Using a sweet stiff starter